2019–20 Australian bushfire season: Blue Mountains and Hawkesbury

 By 15 December, the "Gospers Mountain fire" had grown to 350000 ha.
 There have been persistent myths that the "Gospers Mountain Fire" was the largest fire from a single ignition source in Australian history.
-This is innacurate.
+This is inaccurate.
 The Gospers Mountain Fire was a result of multiple ignition points, the majority of which, were the result of large scale strategic backburning operations that escaped control.
 The estimated total area burnt by escaped backburning around the Gospers Mountain Fire is over 130,000 hectares.
 As of 27 December, the Gospers Mountain fire, including the numerous backburn escapes ignited by the NSW Rural Fire Service, had burnt over 500000 ha; and, after burning approximately 512000 ha across the Lithgow, Hawkesbury and Central Coast local government areas, the NSW Rural Fire Service reported the fire as contained on 12 January 2020, stating that the fire was caused by a lightning strike on 26 October.
 Whilst the original ignition may have been caused by lightning, the subsequent, separate ignitions caused by RFS backburning contributed greatly to the spread of the fire and the impacted the ability of the RFS to deploy sufficient resources to defend communities.